b43r/deploynet/README.md

 ```xml
 <zip src="d:\temp\build_output" dst="d:\MyApp.zip" fileMask="-.pdb;-.xml" recursive="true" />
 ```
 Zip files in a directory into an archive. 'dst' may contain a placeholder {DATE} for the current date and time. "fileMask" may contain multiple regular expressions (separated by ;) which are checked against the name of the source files.
 If an expression starts with a "-", files matching the regex are *excluded* from the archive.
+If "recursive" is set to "true", also files in subdirectories are included into the archive.
 If the extension of the archive is 7z, 7zip will be used.